programmdesign/die-zeit-mobi/README.md

 1. Install requirements: pip install -r requirements.txt

+2. Download PhantomJS

-2. Add your credentials to the config file and rename the file from "setting.tpl" to "settings.py"
+3. Add your credentials and the PhantomJS path to the settings file and rename the file from "setting.tpl" to "settings.py"

-3. Run the script: python zeit.py
+4. Run the script: python zeit.py